Pederasty

+Pederasty or paederasty (/ˈpɛdəræsti/) is a sexual relationship between an adult man and an adolescent boy.
+It was a socially acknowledged practice in Ancient Greece and Rome and elsewhere in the world, such as Pre-Meiji Japan.
+Less frequently, it involved an adult woman and an adolescent girl.

-In most countries today such relationships are illegal.
-The local age of consent determines whether a person is considered legally competent to consent to sexual acts, and whether such contact is child sexual abuse or statutory rape.
-An adult engaging in sexual activity with a minor may be considered abusive by medical authorities for a variety of reasons, including the age of the minor, the likelihood of the minor developing one or more mental disorders, such as post-traumatic stress disorder, physical injury to the minor, and the minor's propensity for further victimization in adulthood.
+In most countries today, the local age of consent determines whether a person is considered legally competent to consent to sexual acts, and whether such contact is child sexual abuse or statutory rape.
+An adult engaging in sexual activity with a minor is considered abusive by authorities for a variety of reasons, including the age of the minor and the psychological and physical harm they may endure.

 Etymology and usage

 Pederasty derives from the combination of παίδ- with ἐραστής (cf. eros).
 Late Latin pæderasta was borrowed in the 16th century directly from Plato's classical Greek in The Symposium.
 (Latin transliterates αί as æ.)
 The word first appeared in the English language during the Renaissance, as pæderastie (e.g. in Samuel Purchas' Pilgrimes), in the sense of sexual relations between men and boys.

 The Oxford English Dictionary defines it as "Homosexual relations between a man and a boy; homosexual anal intercourse, usually with a boy or younger man as the passive partner".